Pure-Form/Pure-Form/docs/legal-source/terms-of-service.md

 ## Indemnification

-You agree to indemnify and hold harmless Pure Life from any claims, damages, or expenses arising from:
+You agree to indemnify and hold harmless Pure Form from any claims, damages, or expenses arising from:
 - Your violation of these Terms
 - Your use of the App
 - Your violation of any rights of another user